South Korea accuses North of cyber attacks

 South Korea has not confirmed findings by U.S. online security company McAfee that a group of hackers was behind a string of cyber attacks on South Korea dating back to 2009 aimed at spying on its military.

-South Korea's defense minister said at a recent conference that North Korea had about 3,000 highly trained cyber warfare personnel, according to media reports.
+South Korea's defence minister said at a recent conference that North Korea had about 3,000 highly trained cyber warfare personnel, according to media reports.

 In March, the North suggested the United States was behind cyber attacks on its internet servers after reports of disruptions to its main news services.